1985

 - Spring Can Really Hang You Up The Most (Thomas J. Wolf Jr./Frances

-Landesman/Nelson Algren) -Cail Dorsey on vocals
+Landesman/Nelson Algren) -Gail Ann Dorsey on vocals

 - Midnight Sun (Lionel Hampton/Sonny Burke)